stoplightio/spectral/README.md

 ## 🏁 Help Others Utilize Spectral

 If you're using Spectral for an interesting use case, create an issue with details on how you're using it.
 We'll add it to a list here.
 Spread the goodness 🎉

+- [Bank API 🏦](https://github.com/erwinkramer/bank-api?tab=readme-ov-file#bank-api) - The Bank API is a design reference project suitable to bootstrap development for a compliant and modern API.
+Built in ASP.NET Core and fully complies to multiple Spectral rulesets, such as "OWASP Top 10", "Dutch Public Sector (NLGov) REST API Design Rules" and more.
+Built by [Erwin Kramer](https://github.com/erwinkramer).

 ## 👏 Contributing